facebook/docusaurus/examples/example-docs/en/doc1.md

 ```
 In the blog post you should include a line `<!--truncate-->`.
 This will determine under which point text will be ignored when generating the preview of your blog post.
 Blog posts should have the file name format: `yyyy-mm-dd-your-file-name.md`.

+### Language Configurations

+If you wish to support websites for other languages, the `languages.js` file provides a list of what languages you wish to enable.
+Files in the `i18n` folder will provide localized versions of various strings.

+If you only wish to have an English version of your site, the `i18n` folder and the `languages.js` file are not necessary to run Docusaurus and should be deleted.

+### Site Configurations

-First, configure the siteConfig.js file which has comments guiding you through what needs to be done and how each configuration affects your website.
+Configure the siteConfig.js file which has comments guiding you through what needs to be done and how each configuration affects your website.

-Keep languages.js as is with just English enabled.
-Enter English strings for your website in i18n/en.js manually.
-In future updates, these files will be used by docusaurus to support translations/localization.

-Next, customize core/Footer.js which will serve as the footer for each page on your website.
+Customize core/Footer.js which will serve as the footer for each page on your website.

-Include your own top-level pages as React components in `src/en/`.
-Any `.js` files at `src/en/` will be copied to `src/` as well, so `your-site/index.html` will be the same as `your-site/en/index.html`.
-Three pages are provided for your reference and to use as templates if you so desire.
-They also contain examples of React components that are available for your use.
-Currently, if you want to add other React components to a file, you must include all of it inside that file due to how `require` paths are currently set-up.
-This may be changed in future updates.
+Include your own top-level pages as React components in `pages/`.
+These components should just be the body sections of the pages you want, and they will be included with the header and footer that the rest of Docusaurus uses.
+Examples are provided for your reference.
+Currently, if you want to add other React components toy our pages, you must include all of it inside that file due to how `require` paths are set-up.
+You may also include `.html` files directly, but this is not recommended, and these will just be served as is and will not have any of the header/footer/styles shared by the rest of Docusaurus.

-All images and other files you wish to include should be placed inside the `src` folder.
-Currently, docusaurus will attempt to compile any `.js` files into React pages if it is not in `src/js/` or `src/lib/`.
+All images and other static assets you wish to include should be placed inside the `static` folder.
+Any `.css` files provided in `static` will be concatenated to the standard styles provided by Docusaurus and used site-wide.

+Files placed in `static/` will be accessible in the following way: `static/img/image.png` will be accessible at `img/image.png`.

 ## Using Docusaurus